 Whole Home Remodeling in Cary, NC

-One licensed general contractor coordinating the kitchen, baths, flooring, and systems on a single schedule.
+One licensed general contractor coordinates the kitchen, baths, flooring, structural modifications, and all major trades under one project

 Why one general contractor matters on a whole-home project

-Renovating a whole house means coordinating six or more trades across three or more rooms.
+Renovating a whole house means coordinating multiple trades across three or more rooms.
 AG-CM keeps that coordination under one licensed general contractor.
-Abdallah Atieh (NC GC License #100043) runs every project from contract through final walkthrough, so you have one point of contact for trades, schedule, budget, and change orders.
-The trades on your project are the same partners we work with on every AG-CM job: ProFrame Build (framing and structure), Harris Electrical, 5th Season HVAC, All Pro Painting, and JHR Custom Cabinets.
-They know how we work and what we expect.
+Abdallah Atieh (NC GC License #100043) runs each project from contract through final walkthrough, providing one point of contact for scheduling, budgeting, trades coordination, and change orders.
+The trades working on your project are long-term AG-CM partners who understand our standards, communication style, and expectations for quality and execution.

 How much does a whole home remodel cost in the Triangle?